Kleiner Perkins and GV invest $21 million in AI health care startup Viz.ai

 “In a stroke, every minute matters,” noted Viz.ai cofounder Dr. Chris Mansi.
 “Our goal is to fundamentally change health care, making it proactive rather than reactive.
 By integrating Viz, we believe health care systems can increase access to proven life-saving therapy and reduce the time to treatment across their referral network.”

-GV has a long history of investments in life sciences, having recently invested in medical research machine learning startup Owkin; clinical trial technology company Science 37; and next-gen vaccine development startup SpyBiotech.
-Google last year announced a new AI-focused venture fund called Gradient Ventures and made its first medical sciences investment this year as part of an $8 million funding round in BenchSci to accelerate biomedical discoveries.
+GV has a long history of investments in life sciences, having recently invested in medical research machine learning startup Owkin, clinical trial technology company Science 37, and next-gen vaccine development startup SpyBiotech.
+Google last year announced a new AI-focused venture fund called Gradient Ventures, which made its first medical sciences investment this year as part of an $8 million funding round in BenchSci to accelerate biomedical discoveries.

-Kleiner Perkins, for its part, has invested in a number of AI and health care startups, so marrying the two with its latest investment makes sense.
+Kleiner Perkins, for its part, has invested in a number of AI and health care startups, so marrying the two areas with its latest investment makes sense.

 “We were attracted not only to the technology behind Viz.ai and its impact on patient outcomes, but also to its adoption model,” added Kleiner Perkins general partner Mamoon Hamid.
 “Many new health-tech solutions struggle to gain traction because they are an outside-in sale to medical teams, requiring changes to procedures and workflows.
 In contrast, physicians and their teams are driving adoption of the Viz.ai platform because it is not disruptive to emergency room procedures and fits naturally into existing systems.”